scubbo/popCultureGraph/NOTES.md

 ## TODO

+* Specific unit-tests for DataFetcher, not just app-level
+* `requests-mock` tests for DataFetcher
 * Make the bucket-name in buildspec.yml dynamic `{BUCKET-NAME}`, rather than hard-coded: like in [here](https://github.com/scubbo/scubbo-slackbot/blob/master/buildspec.yml#L13)
 * Deploy static website *in* a Deploy step, rather than during build